chadwhitacre/openpath/2025/something-big-happened-in-1998/index.md

 noindex: true
 ---

-Last week 37signals launched [Fizzy](https://www.fizzy.do/), a source-available kanban product that they choose to call open source, in [open defiance](https://x.com/dhh/status/1996627792008827342) of the [Open Source Initiative](https://opensource.org/)'s [Open Source
+37signals recently launched [Fizzy](https://www.fizzy.do/), a source-available
+kanban product that they choose to call open source, in [open defiance](https://x.com/dhh/status/1996627792008827342) of the [Open Source Initiative](https://opensource.org/)'s [Open Source